What types of sessions do you offer remotely?

 Where are you located?

 Most of the sessions are done remotely via a zoom type call or phone.
 Email, text and written/audio summary are also options.
-If you are in the Dana Point area, acupuncture sessions are in person.
+If you are in the Dana Point area, acupuncture and pilates sessions are in person.

 What do I wear?